 Procrastination and indulgence are nothing more than creditors that charge you interest.

 He’s right.
 We eat too much and we feel sick and gain weight.
 That’s costly.
 We spew angry words and lose friends.
 Very costly.
 We don’t proof our messages and take triple the time undoing the confusion.
-Big interest.
+Massive interest rate.
 Procrastination and indulgence are costly.

 Left unchecked, they cost us our souls.
 Today if you hear his voice, do not harden your hearts as in the rebellion (Hebrews 3:15).